w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 # Graph vs Aggregate modeling

-The graph data model is intrinsically different from the others
+The graph data model is intrinsically different from the others.

 **Data-driven modeling**

-- Focused on the relationships rather than on the entities per-se
+- Focused on the relationships rather than on the entities per se
 - *Limited scalability*: it is often impossible to shard a graph on several machines without "cutting" several arcs
-  - I.e. having several cross-machine links
+  - I.e., having several cross-machine links
-  - Batch cross-machine queries: don’t follow relationships one by one, but "group them" to make less requests
+  - Batch cross-machine queries: don’t follow relationships one by one, but "group them" to make fewer requests
   - Limit the depth of cross-machine node searches

-**Aggregate-oriented modeling**: data queries together are stored together
+**Aggregate-oriented modeling**: data queries are stored together

 - Aggregate = key-value pair, document, row (respectively)
 - The aggregate is the atomic block (no guarantees for multi-aggregate operations)